pockethost/pockethost/packages/dashboard/src/routes/(static)/(prose)/terms/+page.md

 ## 5. Fair Use Policy

-PocketHost offers unlimited projects, storage, bandwidth, and CPU on a Fair Use basis.
+PocketHost offers generous free projects, storage, bandwidth, and CPU on a Fair Use basis.

 ### 5.1 What is 'Fair'?